arvios/.github/profile/README.md

-# Arvios
+# EventZoom

-**Open-source visual platform for event-driven architectures — from design to observability.**
+**Open-source visual tool for event-driven architectures — Design, document, and debug events for zoomable clarity.**

-Arvios helps engineering teams visually model, document, simulate, and understand their event-driven systems across all layers — from abstract architecture to runtime behavior.
+EventZoom helps engineering teams visually model, document, and understand their event-driven systems across all layers — from abstract architecture to runtime behavior.

-## 🔍 What is Arvios?
+## 🔍 What is EventZoom?

-Arvios is a modular, extensible platform that brings visual clarity to distributed and asynchronous systems.
+EventZoom is a modular, extensible tool that brings visual clarity to distributed and asynchronous systems.
 It enables:

 - 📐 **Design** _(coming soon)_: Map your architecture using layered abstractions (C4, DDD, etc).
 - 🧾 **Documentation** _(under development)_: Connect architecture elements to specifications like AsyncAPI and OpenAPI.
-- 🎯 **Simulation** _(coming soon)_: Visualize the flow of events and interactions between services.
-- 👀 **Observability** _(coming soon)_: Inspect runtime behavior, track event lifecycles, and detect failure points.
+- 👀 **Debug** _(coming soon)_: Inspect runtime behavior, track event lifecycles, and detect failure points.

-## 🧱 Why Arvios?
+## 🧱 Why EventZoom?

 Modern software is increasingly event-driven — but understanding, evolving, and debugging such systems is hard.

-Arvios helps by acting as:
+EventZoom helps by acting as:

 - A **design board** for visualizing systems and flows.
 - A **source of truth** that evolves with your system.